Iterative regularization in classification via hinge loss diagonal descent: Implicit regularization: from regression to classification

 does have a solution and indeed the iteration in~\eqref{smc} converges to it.
-However, the solution minimizing the hinge loss error cannot be expected to be a max margin (min norm) solution in general, and thus the subgradient iteration in \eqref{smc} does not have the regularization property, as in the regression setting.
+However, the solution minimizing the hinge loss error cannot be expected to be the max margin (min norm) solution in general, and thus the subgradient iteration in \eqref{smc} does not a provide regularization properties.

-In this work we focus on the case of the hinge loss and provide two iterative regularization schemes via a diagonal principle.
-For ease of reading, we first present and describe the two main iterative methods and then the main convergence results.
+Next, we focus on the hinge loss and provide two iterative regularization schemes via a diagonal principle.
+For ease of reading, we first present and describe the two main iterative methods and then the main convergence and stability results characterizing their regularization properties.

 \off{ The concept of diagonal process was considered in the context of inverse problem theory as an iterative regularization method (see e.g. \cite{auslender1987penalty,martinet1978perturbation,boyer1974quelques,bahraoui1994convergence,engl1996regularization,book} and the more recent ones \cite{garrigos2018iterative,calatroni2019accelerated}).
 The general principle consists in approaching a solution of the initial hierarchical optimization problem such as \eqref{min_norm} via an approximating scheme, by changing the regularization parameter along the algorithm's iterations.
 More precisely the proposed algorithms are designed for the penalized model \eqref{tikhonovclass} with the hinge loss, by setting $\lambda=\lambda_{t} \underset{t\to\infty}{\longrightarrow}0$ which is monotonically decreasing with respect to the number of iterations $t$.
 In this way we do not aim to solve each penalized problem \eqref{tikhonovclass} separately for every fixed value of the regularization parameter $\lambda$, but instead approach "directly" the initial problem \eqref{min_norm}.
 This procedure turns the number of iterations $t$ of the optimization method, as the only regularization parameter (since $\lambda_{t}$ depends on $t$), as also approximation precision.